drteeth/elixir-es-cqrs/slides.md

 * Easy & familiar: A SQL table
 * Purpose built: EventStore
 * Awesome by accident: Kafka/Jocko
+* Optimistic concurrency

 ???

+# The Event store, while central is faily simple

+Version numbers are often used to guard against concurrency problems

 ---
 class: middle